kubeedge/sedna/README.md

 Sedna can simply enable edge-cloud synergy capabilities to existing training and inference scripts, bringing the benefits of reducing costs, improving model performance, and protecting data privacy.

-**Currently, this project is in the preview and being promoted to enter the KubeEdge community.**

 ## Features

 Sedna has the following features：